cypher256/java-extension-pack/README.md

 # Features

 The JDK, build tools, terminal and other settings are automatically configured and updated at startup according to the current environment, as shown below.
 If you want to disable all auto-configuration features, set `javaAutoConfig.enabled` to `false`.
+However, `java.import.gradle.java.home` and `maven.executable.path` are always prepend to the `PATH` in the terminal.
 <br>
 <br>